Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

-The selection of datasets constitutes a threat to validity.
-We decided to use two datasets of real-life log-model pairs from a recent discovery benchmark \cite{PD-Discovery-BM}, and enriched this with the BPIC logs from the last two years to keep the dataset up to date.
+The selection of datasets is a threat to validity.
+We decided to use two datasets of real-life log-model pairs from a recent benchmark \cite{PD-Discovery-BM}, and enriched this with the BPIC logs from the last two years to keep the dataset up to date.
 These model-log pairs exhibit a wide range of structural characteristics and originate from different industry domains, so they provide a good representation of reality.
-However, some of the event logs such as the whole BPIC15 series do not contain any repeating events.
-This calls for further experiments with event logs with a higher degree of repetitions, and more in general, with very large real-life log-model pairs.
+However, some of the event logs such as the BPIC15 series do not contain any repeating events.
+This calls for further experiments with event logs with a higher degree of repetitions, and with very large real-life log-model pairs.
 Such datasets are not publicly available at the time of writing.
-This problem could be alleviated by the use artificial datasets as in \cite{SyntheticDataset}.
+This problem could be alleviated with artificial datasets~\cite{SyntheticDataset}.

 The selection of the baseline approaches is another threat to validity.
-The technique proposed in this article, as well as the Automata-based technique and its S-Components extension, are applicable to a specific subclass of Petri nets, namely 1-safe sound workflow nets, while the two exact approaches chosen as baselines (ILP and eMEQ) are applicable to a wider class of Petri nets, namely easy sound Petri nets, and the approximate technique (ALI) is applicable to sound Petri nets.
+The technique proposed in this article, as well as the Automata-based technique and its S-Components extension, are applicable to a specific subclass of Petri nets, namely sound free-choice workflow nets, while the two exact approaches chosen as baselines (ILP and eMEQ) are applicable to a wider class of Petri nets, namely easy sound Petri nets, and the approximate technique (ALI) is applicable to sound Petri nets.
 To the best of our knowledge, however, there are no conformance checking techniques available that target the specific subclass of Petri nets addressed by our technique for a better comparison.
 In addition, this specific class of Petri nets has relevance to the the field of process mining and more widely to the field of business process management, since BPMN models can be translated to this class and several mining algorithms such as Split Miner \cite{SplitMiner}, Inductive Miner \cite{InductiveMiner} or Fodina \cite{Fodina} produce Petri nets of this class.
+However, the BPMN models also need to have uniquely-labeled activities to be used by the proposed technique.
+This is fulfilled by many mining algorithms such as Split miner and Inductive miner.
+Additionally, the models need to be sound, which is sometimes violated by the Split miner algorithm.
+All process models used in the evaluation of this article were tested to be sound to avoid this issue.

 A final threat to validity is posed by the number of methods used for automated process discovery (only two).
 Potentially we could have chosen a larger number of methods.
 The choice of Split Miner and Inductive Miner was determined by both pragmatic reasons (other methods such as Structured Heuristics Miner return models with duplicate events which we cannot handle, or lead to models for which fitness could not be computed) as well as by the need to test two extreme cases: models with large state spaces versus event logs with large degrees of repeated activities.
 Moreover, they are the best performing automated discovery methods according to the benchmark in \cite{PD-Discovery-BM}.
 So, all considered, they constitute a sufficiently representative set of automated discovery methods.